 18. Eat Noodle Soup for Breakfast

-Most Cambodians eat noodle soup for breakfast, so we recommend skipping your hotel’s free Western breakfast in favour of hitting the streets.
+We reckon this is one of the more unusual things to do in Phnom Penh, however, most Cambodians eat noodle soup for breakfast.
+So, we recommend skipping your hotel’s free Western breakfast in favour of hitting the streets.
 Find a corner shop, pull up a plastic chair, and eat what you’re given – don’t worry about communicating.
 This is one of our favourite things to do in Phnom Penh.

 If it helps, you’ll be looking for either noodle soup or pho – the latter of which is what the Vietnamese call it.